-Below and elsewhere on this website, you'll learn more about the school, the students who attend and the resources available to current and accepted students.
-Visiting the school, observing classes in session and talking to students is the best way to get a sense of the school community.
-If you have questions that are not answered by reading the material provided here, or if you simply want to talk to a person, call the student and alumni service office and talk to Jason Gregoricus.
+Below and elsewhere on this website, you'll learn more about the School, the students who attend and the resources available to current and accepted students.
+Visiting the School, observing classes in session and talking to students is the best way to get a sense of the School community.
+If you have questions that are not answered by reading the material provided here, or if you simply want to talk to a person, call Sheree Brown, Director of Student Life and Career Services at 617-227-0155 ext 112.

 North Bennet Street School does not have dorms or residence halls.
 What we do have is a central Boston location in a residential neighborhood and accessible by public transportation to dozens of neighborhoods and local communities.
-The student service office has created some helpful resources and is happy to help students research housing options.
+The Student Life and Career Services Office has created some helpful resources for students to utilize during their housing search.

 jobs and career services

-While you are in school, as you prepare for graduation and as an alumni, the career service office is available to work with you to find a job.
+While you are in school, as you prepare for graduation and as an alumni, the Career Services Office is available to work with you to find a job related to your field of study.
 Visit the career pages of the website for information on careers related to each program.
-Internships in many of the programs offer opportunities -- both paid and unpaid -- to gain real-world experience in your chosen field.
-Current students and alumni are provided access to the job board and are encouraged to contact the student and alumni service office with questions and for job and career assistance.
+Internships in many of the programs offer opportunities - both paid and unpaid -to gain real-world experience in your chosen field.
+Current students and alumni are provided access to the job board and are encouraged to contact the Student Life and Career Services Office with questions and for job and career assistance.